What To Bring

 food & toiletries

-Preferred brands of make-up, facial cleansers, shampoos, conditioners and lotions; favorite food stuffs (things people often bring: cheese, butter, nuts; dried fruits; drink mixes [Kool Aid, Crystal Lite]; spice mixes for things like tacos, fajitas, sauces, etc.; chocolate chips and other things for baking); Vegemite or Marmite (if you’re from one of these countries!)
+Preferred brands of make-up, facial cleansers, shampoos, conditioners, bug spray and lotions; favorite food stuffs (things people often bring: cheese, butter, nuts; dried fruits; drink mixes [Kool Aid, Crystal Lite]; spice mixes for things like tacos, fajitas, sauces, etc.; chocolate chips and other things for baking); Vegemite or Marmite (if you’re from one of these countries!)

 Alarm clock; adapters so that you can use your computer with our data projectors some of which have VGA and some of which have HDMI connections.
 Make sure you can connect to both types; adapters from home country to Ethiopian power sockets; lamps for desks / bedrooms with associated bulbs – warm light bulbs can be hard to find.